mynl/aggregate/doc/5_technical_guides/5_x_distortions.rst

-In this section we explore properties of :math:`\alpha_i`, :math:`\beta_i`, and :math:`\kappa_i`, and show how they interact to determine premiums by line via the natural allocation.
+In this section we explore properties of :math:`\alpha_i`, :math:`\beta_i`, and :math:`\kappa_i`, and show how they interact to determine premiums by unit via the natural allocation.

 For a measurable :math:`h`, :math:`\mathsf E[X_ih(X)]=\mathsf E[\kappa_i(X)h(X)]` by
 the tower property.
 This simple observation results in huge